Last updated on April 18th, 2022

 c.
 Web Presence

-It’s no secret that the B2B buyer’s journey has seen a huge shift in recent years, becoming longer and more complex than ever before.
+The Online B2B marketplace is a vast playground.
+And. it’s no secret that the B2B buyer’s journey has seen a huge shift in recent years, becoming longer and more complex than ever before.
 The reason for this shift is simple; buyers want to make educated decisions and as such, are spending more time in the research phase than ever before.

 For many, the internet is their go-to source for information; in fact, 94% of buyers report using online research at some point during the purchasing process.